How do I deal with weak wrists?

 When I do barbell and dumbbell curls, and reverse wrist curls, I feel like my wrists are really weak and can hardly support the weight.
 Sometimes my muscle simply give out on me, and I can't do anymore even if the main muscle group hasn't had enough.

-AV this is something a lot of weight trainers go through, including me.
+AV, this is something a lot of weight trainers go through, including me.
+When I first started out, I had the weakest wrists out of my entire workout crew.

 My suggestion, AV, is to approach this problem in a different manner.
-That is, your going to have to really concentrate on improving this particular muscle group.
+That is, you need to really concentrate on improving this particular muscle group.

 Your going to have to change the way you train forearms.
 If this has become a priority for you, than your going to have to train them as a priority.